Skip to Main Content

 4. Refresh the landscaping

 Full professional landscaping can definitely improve the appeal of your home in a buyer’s eyes, but it isn’t cheap.
-Luckily, small and economical upgrades, like a few cheerful flowerpots here and there, can also help a lot.
+Luckily, small and economical upgrades, like a few cheerful flower baskets to add color and pop to the entry area, can also help a lot.
 “Take a step back and see if you need to repot some flowers or replace some bushes,” says Stewart.
 “Even some new mulch can go a long way.”

-5. Power wash the driveway
+5. Power-wash the driveway

 6. Tidy up the lighting